-Kindergarten (also called preschool) is a program for 3 and 4 year old children delivered by a qualified early childhood teacher.
+Kindergarten (also called preschool) is a program for 3 and 4 year old children to access in the two years before they attend school, delivered by a qualified early childhood teacher.

 A kindergarten program is an early childhood education program planned and delivered by a qualified early childhood teacher.
 Kindergarten programs are run in children’s centres, child care centres, community kindergartens and in some schools.
 All ECKA kindergartens/preschools offer a kindergarten program that complies with the state government and display a kindergarten certificate.